axismaps/cartography-crash-course/resources.md

 - [Leaflet Providers Demo](https://leaflet-extras.github.io/leaflet-providers/preview/) (code and preview for various basemap tile sets)
 - [Basemaps by Stamen Design](http://maps.stamen.com/)
 - [About vector tiles](http://lyzidiamond.com/mapbox-studio/#24), a newer way to do tiled maps, in a Maptime presentation by Lyzi Diamond
-- [Details on vector tiles](http://www.macwright.org/presentations/jsgeo/#0) in a talk by Tom MacWright
+- [Technical details on vector tiles](http://www.macwright.org/presentations/jsgeo/#0) in a talk by Tom MacWright

 More web maps